 The answer that pops up again and again is where you should start.
 Remember, you don’t have to engage on behalf of every issue you care about.
 Choose one to get start building your advocacy muscle.

 Don’t feel guilty about unsubscribing to newsletters from organizations covering other subjects.
 If you’re too busy and stressed to read them anyhow, clearing them out will make room for you to spend time on the things you care about most.

-If you’re like me, if it’s not in the calendar, it won’t happen.
+If you’re like me, if it’s not on the calendar, it won’t happen.
 Block off time for the issues you care about, just like you would for a meeting, a workout class, or drinks with friends.
-30 minutes a week—or even per month if weekly seems overwhelming—is enough.
+Even 30 minutes a week—or even per month if weekly seems overwhelming—is enough.